Best Professional Outdoor BBQ Grills for 2022

 The burner output on all three is around 25,000 BTU per burner.
 We will talk about the different burner compositions a bit later.

 Each is available as a built-in to be placed in an outdoor kitchen or stand alone as a freestanding in several different sizes.

+Lastly, each brand has matching appliances to outfit your outdoor kitchen.
 If you are looking to design an outside space, click this link for our webinar and step-by-step guide.

-Best Pro Grill Overall: Kalamazoo Hybrid Fire Grill K500HS - $21,995
+Kalamazoo Hybrid Fire Grill K500HS - $21,995

 Sizes available in built-in and freestanding: 28, 37 7/8, and 54 inches

+It will allow you to BBQ differently with its hybrid drawer.
 You can add wood and charcoal to infuse better flavor and texture than just using a straight gas grill.

-All you have to do is open the drawer to refill the charcoal, which is much easier than a traditional charcoal grill.
+It's easier to light with the burners stationed below, unlike a traditional charcoal grill.
+You have to open the drawer to refill the charcoal, which is much easier than a traditional charcoal grill.

+Kalamazoo is a powerful grill as well.
 Like Hestan and Lynx, the burners are 25,000 BTUs each, but unlike the others, the cast brass weighs about 14 pounds with the ports placed in the back, so they don't clog over time.

-Its deep well grill construction allows for more air circulation and natural convection, so food is also cooked more evenly.
+Its deep well construction allows for more air circulation and natural convection, so food is also cooked more evenly.